 A stack can be implemented using two queues.
 Let stack to be implemented be ‘s’ and queues used to implement be ‘q1’ and ‘q2’.
 Stack ‘s’ can be implemented in two ways:

 - Method 1 (By making push operation costly)

 - Method 2 (By making pop operation costly) See Implement Stack using Queues

 A queue can be implemented using two stacks.
-Let queue to be implemented be q and stacks used to implement q be stack1 and stack2. q can be implemented in two ways:
+Let the queue to be implemented be q and the stacks used to implement q be stack1 and stack2. q can be implemented in two ways:

 - Method 1 (By making enQueue operation costly)